is-a-dev/anna/README.md

 - [ ] maybe remove the helpban system, why the hells does it exist if nobody uses it + we don't even need a bot for it when we can just use roles
 - [ ] overall polish up the bot, add various utility modules and commands and things
 - [ ] rewrite faq, suggestions, and something else i forgot shikanoko nokonoko koshitantan
+- [ ] fix the various bugs and try to follow best practices where possible
+- [ ] long term goal — rewrite both fire and orangcc code
+- [ ] add a module that replaces the countr bot

 ## installation
 On NixOS, run `nix run github:cutedog5695/anna`.